Inspiring Design Ideas For Your Terrace This Summer

 Bring more colour, fragrance, and texture, as well as a sense of life and peacefulness to your terrace with plants in pots, hanging planters, and wall racks.
 Place semi-shade and shade-loving flowering plants such as fuchsias in shadowy corners, and sun-loving local and Mediterranean plants like daisies, petunias, geraniums, lavender, rosemary, sage, and thyme in sunny spots.

 If you want a more monochromatic look for your terrace design idea, green plants with showy foliage, such as delicious monsters, elephant ears, snake plants, and echeverias and other succulents are ideal.
-You’ll need somewhere handy to store your garden implements, so consider a beautiful storage unit for one corner of your terrace.
+You’ll need somewhere handy to store your garden implements, so it might be worth considering a beautiful storage unit to place in one corner of your terrace.

 - Choose Statement Furniture

-Furniture is an integral part of good outdoor terrace decorating ideas, so make sure you choose yours wisely.
+Furniture is an integral part of your terrace space, so make sure you choose yours wisely.
 The furniture you pick should be comfortable, functional, and make a statement.

 A traditional bistro set is a perfect choice if you want to enjoy morning coffees, evening meals, and weekend brunches on your terrace.
-If you plan to use your terrace as a social space where you can spend time with your friends, go for sofas, a few Ottoman chairs, and a few small tables.
+If you plan to use your terrace as a social space where you can spend time with your friends, opt for sofas, a few Ottoman chairs, and a few small tables.
 You might even want to include a small home bar counter with storage space for glasses, beverages, and equipment such as cocktail shakers.
-An L-shaped sofa is a great way to save space while offering guests a comfortable seat.
+An L-shaped sofa is also a great way to save space while offering guests a comfortable place to sit.

 If you and your significant other hope to use the terrace as a space to relax and unwind, deck chairs, sun beds, or chaise lounges are all great options.
 Whatever your preferences, make sure the furniture you choose can withstand the elements.